ErinGu0/StoryBridge/README.md

 - Integrating and optimizing AI APIs for real-time user interactions
 - Balancing technical complexity with simplicity for non-technical users
 - Working with healthcare stakeholders and incorporating feedback iteratively

-## Future Enhancements

-- [ ] Multi-language support for diverse communities
-- [ ] Voice recording with speech-to-text transcription
-- [ ] Family collaboration features for shared storytelling
-- [ ] Mobile app development for iOS and Android

 ## Contact